Reflecting on Life at 30

 I am glad, pleased, and happy that I did them.

 For the experiences themselves.
-And for not letting the anxiety, angst, dread, and worry get the better of me.
+And for not letting the anxiety, angst, dread, and worry get the better of me because they don’t work anyway.

 Does Growth Matter More Than Enjoyment